 An ISA system can be characterised by how intervening (or permissive) it is.
-Here the standard variants are:
+Here the variants defined by the project are:

-- 1. Advisory display the speed limit and remind the driver of changes in the speed limit; - 2.
-Voluntary ("Driver-Select") allow the driver to enable and disable control by the vehicle of maximum speed; - 3.
+- 1. Advisory display the speed limit and remind the driver of changes in the speed limit; - Voluntary ("Driver-Select") allow the driver to enable and disable control by the vehicle of maximum speed; - 3.
 Mandatory the vehicle is limited at all times.

-An additional possible variant between (2) and (3) is a mandatory system which allows excursions allowed, e.g. for overtaking.
+An additional possible variant between (2) and (3) is a mandatory system which allows excursions, e.g. for overtaking.
 Such excursions could be limited in number per unit of time or frequency per length of road.